The Web address of this article is

 all subsystems function the way they were designed to, your vehicle

-"works" (provides dependable transportation).
+"works" (provides safe, dependable transportation).
 When your

 vehicle "doesn't work," you take it to a mechanic who understands...

-the subsystems (engine, electrical, lubrication, exhaust, drive
+all the subsystems (he engine, electrical, lubrication,

-how they function and
+subsystems function and

 interact.
 Sometimes a subsystem malfunctions, sometimes they interact poorly, and sometimes both.